MSRG/HyperLedgerLab-2.0/docs/HowToUse.md

         - more details ?

 6. Run Hyperledger Caliper:

     - Hyperledger Caliper folder contains the following configuration:

       - workload Module
       - Benchmark configuration
-      - Network Configuration: two network configurations can be found in [./hyperledgerCaliper/networks/](../hyperledgerCaliper/networks/).
-Two network configuation samples can be found for network with TLS and without TLS enabled.
+      - Network Configuration: two network configurations can be found in [./hyperledgerCaliper/networks/](../hyperledgerCaliper/networks/): one network configruation with TLS and without TLS enabled.

+      Workload module and benchmark configuration are chaincode related configuration.
+Both files can be found in a folder with the respective chaincode name.

+    - Run Hyperledger Caliper:

+      - Run command: `./script/caliper_run.sh <chaincode_folder> <network_configuration_folder>` e.g `./script/caliper_run.sh asset-transfer-basic tls`
+      - Workflow:

+        - Runs mosquitto: a lightweight open source message broker that Implements MQTT protocol to carry out messaging between caliper manager and worker(s).
+        - Adds the workload Module, Benchmark configuration and Network Configuration as configmap.
+        - Runs Caliper Manager
+        - Runs Caliper Worker(s)
-    -
+        - more details ?

+      - Log into caliper manager pod to see the benchamrkig report using the command `kubectl logs <caliper_manager_pod_name>`.
+        To get the caliper manager pod name you can use the command `kubectl get pods` to get the list of pods.